Cengkaruk/qiscus-sdk-web/docs/introduction-2.md

 NodeJS is needed to install and resolve dependencies to run the Sample App.
 You can refer to their respected page for more detail installing them both.

-You can download sample directly from out github [here](https://github.com/qiscus/qiscus-sdk-web-sample), or if you already installed Git you can just clone directly from your command line.
+You can download the sample app directly from our [github](https://github.com/qiscus/qiscus-sdk-web-sample), or if you already installed Git you can just clone directly from your command line.
 ```bash